 Crohn’s and Colitis Canada understands that having an ostomy is a significant physical and emotional event in a person’s life.

 Click on the image below to download a pdf brochure and learn more about ostomies for people living with Crohn's disease and ulcerative colitis.

 Watch the video below to learn more about ostomies and pelvic pouches.

-Watch the Facebook video below to hear from people who know what it's like to live with an ostomy.
-This presenation was hosted in collaboration with Ostomy Canada Society.
+Watch broadcast video below to hear from people who know what it's like to live with an ostomy.
+This presenation was in collaboration with Ostomy Canada Society.